Length functions on groups and rigidity

-In particular, Corrolary \ref{fincor} implies that any quotient group of $ \mathrm{Bir}(\mathbb{P}_{k}^{2})$ cannot act properly semisimply neither on a Gromov $\delta $-hyperbolic space nor a $\mathrm{CAT}(0)$ space.
+In particular, Corollary \ref{fincor} implies that any quotient group of $ \mathrm{Bir}(\mathbb{P}_{k}^{2})$ can act properly semisimply neither on a Gromov $\delta $-hyperbolic space nor a $\mathrm{CAT}(0)$ space.
 This is interesting, considering the following facts.
 There are (infinite-dimensional) hyperbolic space and cubical complexes, on which $ \mathrm{Bir}(P_{k}^{2})$ acts isometrically (see \cite{can}, Section 3.1.2 and \cite{lr}).
 The Cremona group $\mathrm{Bir}(\mathbb{P}_{k}^{2})$ is sub-quotient universal: every countable group can be embedded in a quotient group of $\mathrm{Bir}(\mathbb{P}_{k}^{2})$ (see \cite{can}, Theorem 4.7).
-Moreover, Blanc-Lamy-Zimmermann \cite{blz} (Theorem E) proves that when $ n\geq 3,$ there is a surjection from $\mathrm{Bir}(\mathbb{P}_{k}^{n})$ onto a free product of two-element groups $\mathbb{Z}/2.$ This means that Corrolary \ref{fincor} can never hold for higher dimensional Cremona groups.
+Moreover, Blanc-Lamy-Zimmermann \cite{blz} (Theorem E) proves that when $ n\geq 3,$ there is a surjection from $\mathrm{Bir}(\mathbb{P}_{k}^{n})$ onto a free product of two-element groups $\mathbb{Z}/2.$ This means that Corollary \ref{fincor} can never hold for higher dimensional Cremona groups.

-As byproducts, we give characterizations of length functions on Lie groups.
-Our next result is that there is essentially only one length function on the special linear group $\mathrm{SL}_{2}(\mathbb{R})$: